-Swimming blog - TRAINING The extremes professional swimmers go through to swim fast
+Swimming blog - TRAINING The extremes Olympic swimmers go through to swim fast

-Swimmers are extreme athletes.
+With the Paris Olympics coming up, let's have acloser look to the extremes that Olympic swimmers expose themselves to.
 Can you imagine eating 8000 calories a day, shaving every inch of your body or training every single day for 6 years straight?
-Probably not, but professional swimmers do.
+Probably not, but elite swimmers do.
 Keep reading to find out the extremes swimmers go through to get the best out of themselves.

 1. Shaving